valentynkt/BackendGarden/content/Hegelian Dialectic.md

 3. **Synthesis:** The resolution of the conflict between the thesis and antithesis.
 This is not simply a compromise between the two but a higher level of understanding or a new condition that transcends and includes elements of both the thesis and antithesis.
 The synthesis then becomes the new thesis in a subsequent dialectical cycle, leading to further development and refinement of ideas.

-This process emphasizes conflict and resolution as the drivers of progress and development.
+This process emphasizes conflict and resolution as the [[The Opposable Mind Enhances Cognitive Flexibility|drivers of progress and development]].

 ## Relation to Taoism